tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

     number="1" >}}

-## Last step.
+## Step 7.
 Stop and delete the cluster.

 1. Back to the terminal session that you just started the TiKV cluster and press `ctrl-c` and wait for the cluster to stop.
 2. You can destroy the cluster by: